exercism/python/concepts/unpacking-and-multiple-assignment/about.md

 "carrot"
 ```

-If the unpacking has variables with incorrect placement and/or incorrect number of values then you will get a `ValueError`.
+If the unpacking has variables with incorrect placement and/or an incorrect number of values, you will get a `ValueError`:

 ```python
 >>> fruits_vegetables = [["apple", "banana"], ["carrot", "potato"]]